FlowRL: A Taxonomy and Modular Framework for Reinforcement Learning with Diffusion Policies: Benchmarking RL with Diffusion Policies

 \paragraph{Evaluation Setup. } To ensure a fair comparison, all methods within each benchmark follow a standardized workflow.
 For offline settings, we keep the hyperparameters and network designs identical to their original papers.
 We use the D4RL datasets for training and report the average performance of the last policy checkpoint.
 For the online off-policy settings, each method is trained for 1M environment frames and evaluated every 10K frames across a span of 10 episodes.
 No observation or reward normalization is applied in this setting.
 Unless an algorithm explicitly designates a specific architectural choice as a core contribution, we align all hyperparameters, network structures, and diffusion model implementations across baselines.
-For IsaacLab, the training pipeline follows the standard PPO rollout pipeline, utilizing 1024 parallel simulations for a total of 100M frames.
+For IsaacLab, the training pipeline follows the standard PPO rollout pipeline, utilizing 4096 parallel simulations for a total of 200M frames.
 For all environments, we report the undiscounted episodic return, visualized using the mean (solid line) and one standard deviation (shaded region).
 Detailed per-algorithm hyperparameters are provided in the Appendix~\ref{app:hyperparams}.
+Unless otherwise noted, all experiments are averaged over ten independent random seeds, and each evaluation uses 10 episodes.